Fraley History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Frolick, Frolich, Froelick, Frolicker, Frohlich, Frohlick, Froelig, Froellich, Froellick, Froehlick and many more.

-Another 29 words(2 lines of text) are included under the topic Early Fraley Notables in all our PDF Extended History products.
+More information is included under the topic Early Fraley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Fraley Settlers in the United States in the 18th Century
+Fraley Settlers in United States in the 18th Century

 - Alexdr Fraley, who landed in Pennsylvania in 1727